Isabel Zuleta: Early life and activism

-Zuleta was born on 12 April 1982, in Ituango, Antioquia, where she lived until she was 14.
-She had to leave the municipality after receiving threats from paramilitary groups.
-She studied sociology and history at the University of Antioquia, and it was there that she began to take part in community groups of women victims of the armed conflict.
+Zuleta was born in Ituango, Antioquia, where she lived until the age of 14, when she was forcibly displaced after receiving threats from paramilitary groups.
+She studied sociology at the University of Antioquia and history at the National University of Colombia, Medellín campus.
+During her time at the University of Antioquia, she became involved in grassroots women's organizations composed of victims of the armed conflict.